s0md3v/sd-webui-roop/README.md

 ## Installation
 First of all, if you can't install it for some reason, don't open an issue here.
 Google your errors.

-> On Windows, Microsoft Visual C++ 14.0 or greater must be installed before installing the extension.
-[During the install, make sure to include the Python and C++ packages.](https://github.com/s0md3v/roop/issues/153)
+> On Windows, download and install [Visual Studio](https://visualstudio.microsoft.com/downloads/).
+During the install, make sure to include the Python and C++ packages.

 + Run this command: `pip install insightface==0.7.3`
 + In web-ui, go to the "Extensions" tab and use this URL `https://github.com/s0md3v/sd-webui-roop` in the "install from URL" tab.